1. What is the difference between Cyberport Creative Micro Fund (CCMF) and Cyberport Incubation Programme (CIP)?

 3. There are two categories of CCMF: Professional Stream and Hong Kong Young Entrepreneur Programme (HKYEP), what competitive advantage does each category offer?

 Applicant can choose either Professional Stream or HKYEP.
 The difference between them is mainly the age criterion.
 Applicants of Professional Stream must be 18 years old or above upon the application deadline.
-For HKYEP, principal applicant of individual applications must be 18-35 years old upon application deadline and company applicants should have at least 1 business owner aged within 18-35.
+For HKYEP, all applicants of individual applications and company applications must be 18-30 years old upon application deadline.

-If there is no team member aged 18-35, applicants should apply for Professional Stream.
+If there is not all team members aged 18-30, applicants should apply for Professional Stream.
 Otherwise, applicants can apply for either Professional Stream or HKYEP.

 Vetting Meeting and Presentation Session of the two streams will be conducted separately.
 The independent vetting team will evaluate the applicants with reference to 4 criteria, including creativity and innovation of the project, management team experience and ability, market viability, business model and proposed milestones, social responsibility etc. and select the high potential applicants.